adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Add formatting and output type for servicePrincipal
 * Make Renove-GraphApplication process everything in the end since it has no output
 * Fix $app | get-graphapplicationcertificate | remove-graphapplicationcertificate
 * Add description to New-GraphApplication